erikchomez/TheRealFarmerJohn/docs/final.md

 algorithms or machine learning in application on varying environments.
 An agent must plant the seed, abstain from breaking the growing crop, and only harvest the wheat when fully grown.
 Given Malmo's limited observation space, the agent is unable to tell if the farmland is watered or not and what stage of growth the crop is in.
 Given that the growth time for crops can vary up to a factor of 3 times the minimum ticks required, the agent must maintain efficiency by balancing the line between overwaiting and premature harvesting.
 Even with smart algorithms, there may be bias introduced with the methodology of each step, which is why we opted for pure machine-learning.
-In other words, we didn't hard-code any behavior into our agent, so our agent would learn how to optimize farming using only its environment and reward system.
+In other words, we didn't hard-code any behavior into our agent so our agent would learn how to optimize farming using only its environment and reward system.

 Our agent's action space includes: